Cfoot187/RansomWatch/Readme.md

 # RansomWatch

-RansomWatch is an automated breach notification system that monitors a trusted threat intelligence JSON feed for lottery-related security breaches.
+RansomWatch is an automated breach notification system that monitors a trusted threat intelligence JSON feed for security breaches.
+While the below configuration is setup to monitor breaches related to lottery, the script can be tailored to anything.
 Running on a Raspberry Pi (or any Linux-based system), it securely sends email alerts using Google Apps App Passwords whenever a new incident is detected.

 This project not only helps in proactive monitoring but also served as a valuable learning experience in secure email practices, Python scripting, and automation.